tinu-fatema2023/API_Testing_Postman/README.md

 # PostmanTool and REST API:
 Postman is a comprehensive API testing tool that simplifies creating, testing, and documenting APIs.
 REST APIs are a very common and important type of API that uses HTTP protocol for data transmission. we can easily implement the REST API approach by using Postman REST Client.
-It can handle various types of HTTP requests ranging from GET, POST, PUT, PATCH, DELETE converting the API to code for other languages like JavaScript, Python, etc. Here in the picture, I have shown the different methods:
+It can handle various types of HTTP requests ranging from GET, POST, PUT, PATCH, DELETE converting the API to code for other languages like JavaScript, Python, etc. Here in the picture, I have shown the different methods using Restful-Booker API(https://restful-booker.herokuapp.com):

 ![Screenshot_1](https://github.com/tinu-fatema2023/API_Testing_Postman/assets/143411063/8d4f488f-bd08-4446-bd5f-5acfd1db7a93)
 # Adding Environment Variables: